slackapi/node-slack-sdk/docs/_reference/BaseAPIClient.md

 <a name="BaseAPIClient+retryConfig"></a>

 ### baseAPIClient.retryConfig
-Default to attempting 5 retries within 5 minutes, with exponential backoff.
+Default to retrying forever with an exponential backoff, capped at thirty minutes but with some randomization.

 **Kind**: instance property of <code>[BaseAPIClient](#BaseAPIClient)</code>
 <a name="BaseAPIClient+logger"></a>